caleb531/automata/README.md

 1. `states`: a `set` of the DFA's valid states, each of which must be represented as a string

-2. `input_symbols`: a `set` of the DFA's valid symbols, each of which must also be represented as a string
+2. `input_symbols`: a `set` of the DFA's valid input symbols, each of which must also be represented as a string

 3. `transitions`: a `dict` consisting of the transitions for each state.
 Each key is a state name and each value is a `dict` which maps a symbol (the key) to